juhaaa/forum/README.md

 - This project is for University of Helsinki TSOHA course.
 - The goal of this project is to develop a traditional discussion forum using python/flask and PostgreSQL while trying these techniques for the first time.
-- Documentation and code will be written in english.

 ## Features